Basement Remodeling:

 Now that you’ve read this far, move on with confidence, knowing that no contractor, architect, or budget estimate will drain your wallet or shock you with the unexpected.

-And here’s the kicker: Your remodeled space is not only rent-free, but it can also even bring in money: think home business and tax rebates, think commute-free, traffic-free, and boss-free income streams.
-Think increased property resale value.
-And for DIY homeowners, there’s the pride of accomplishment.
+And here’s the kicker: Your remodeled extra space is not only rent-free, but it can also even bring in money: think home business and tax rebates; think commute-free, traffic-free, and boss-free income streams.
+Think of increased property resale value.
+And for DIY homeowners, there’s the pride of accomplishment of finishing a basement.
 Think priceless.

 Sources: